 If you still need to be convinced, let us twist your arm; we won’t need to do it very hard!
 The list of reasons to road trip in the Lake District is endless, but here are the top five.

 - Outdoor adventure: With more than 200 fells (hills) and 16 lakes, the Lake District National Park is a paradise for walkers and cyclists.
 While some fells are more difficult to climb than others, you can reach the summit of them all without overnight camping.
+It’s undoubtedly one of the most beautiful places in the UK.

 - Pubs: After a day out on the fells, there’s nothing better than walking into a country pub.
 Warm up by the roaring fire and rest your aching limbs with a hearty meal and a pint of local ale.